asl97/Template-Editor/README.md

 ### Submitting change:

-Step 7: Click source control, the one that looks like three circle with lines
+Step 7: Click source control, the one that looks like three circle with lines connecting them

 Step 8: Enter a message for your change and press Ctrl+Enter or click the button